 The hotel is centrally located on the edge of the Theater District, an up-and-coming area, and the Back Bay, an upscale commercial and residential area where skyscrapers tower above centuries-old churches and expensive brownstone homes.
 The Back Bay is a popular area for business travelers -- the Hynes Convention Center is here -- but it also has some of the city's best shopping, from quaint Newbury Street boutiques to the massive Prudential Center mall.
 Major attractions, like the Public Garden, the Boston Common, and the start of the Freedom Trail, are within a few blocks; other tourist hot spots, like the North End and Faneuil Hall, are 15 to 20 minutes away via public transportation.
 The area is filled with midrange and upscale restaurants, many of them chains; the ground floor of the hotel's building is occupied by tenants like Au Bon Pain and Ben & Jerry's.
 The Stuart Street Playhouse, an art house movie theater, is a short walk from the hotel, while the nearby Theater District, just a block away, has a number of old, restored theaters that host acts ranging from comics to indie rockers.
 The South End, a more lively bohemian area with trendy bars and eateries, is a quick 10-minute walk away.

-With tiny bathrooms, cramped layouts, worn furnishings, and uncomfortable beds, rooms are little more than convention crash pads.
+With tiny bathrooms, cramped layouts, and worn furnishings, rooms are little more than convention crash pads.
 Guests seemed happy with the hotel's meeting space and beautiful lobby, but not with rooms.
-The minuscule, L-shaped bathroom in the standard was especially disappointing.
+The minuscule, L-shaped bathroom in the standard Queen Room was especially disappointing.
 The shower/tub combo was open on two sides with a shower rod that curved halfway around the tub; counter space was nonexistent.
 It felt more like it was in a teeny New York apartment than in a decent hotel.
 For bigger, more modern rooms in the same area and price range, try the Colonnade Hotel.

 Dated and unimpressive